 Congratulations!
-You have followed in the footsteps of Palaeolithic hunters, the "Father of GIS" Dr. Roger Tomlinson, geospatial pioneer Howard Fisher, and big-data rock star, Nate Silver to create a functional, extensible and technically complete geographic information system.
-And it took less than 60 lines of pure Python code!
-You will be hard pressed to find a programming language that can create a complete GIS using only its core libraries in such a finite amount of readable code like Python.
-And even if you did, it is highly unlikely that language would survive the geospatial Python journey you'll take through the rest of this book.
+You have followed in the footsteps of Paleolithic hunters, the father of GIS Dr. Roger Tomlinson, geospatial pioneer Howard Fisher, and game-changing humanitarian programmers to create a functional, extensible, and technically complete geographic information system.
+It took less than 60 lines of pure Python code!
+You will be hard-pressed to find a programming language that can create a complete GIS using only its core libraries in such a finite amount of readable code as Python.
+Even if you did, it is highly unlikely that the language would survive the geospatial Python journey that you'll take through the rest of this book.

 Add color for visual appeal and further clarity

 Create a map key for different features

 Make a list of states and cities and add more states and cities

 Create a bar chart to compare population numbers visually

 SimpleGIS can also be used as a way to quickly test and visualize geospatial algorithms that you come across.
 If you want to add more data layers, you can create more lists, but these lists would become difficult to manage.
 In this case, you can use another Python module included in the standard distribution.
 The

 SQLite module provides a SQL-like database in Python that can be saved to disk or run in memory.